 We maintain an allowance for doubtful accounts to provide coverage for probable losses from our receivables.
 We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness, among other things, and specifically provide for exposures where we determine the receivables are impaired.
-At September 30, 2020, total receivables amounted to \$575 million, net of an allowance for doubtful accounts of \$38 million.
-As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 81% and 19% of total receivables, respectively.
-At December 31, 2019, total receivables amounted to \$663 million, net of an allowance for doubtful accounts of \$27 million.
-As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 81% and 19% of total receivables, respectively.
-At date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 81% and 19% of total receivables, respectively.
+At September 30, 2020, total receivables amounted to \$620 million, net of an allowance for doubtful accounts of \$38 million.
+As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries, and customers and other receivables comprised 76%, 7%, and 17% of total receivables, respectively.
+At December 31, 2019, total receivables amounted to \$698 million, net of an allowance for doubtful accounts of \$27 million.
+As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries, and customers and other receivables comprised 77%, 5%, and 18% of total receivables, respectively.
 See also "Critical Accounting Policies and Estimates-Revenue Recognition" above and Note 4 of Notes to Condensed Consolidated Financial Statements for additional information regarding receivables.